Recommended calculator

 This difference isn’t always obvious when looking at individual payments.
 It becomes clear when you look at how the balance evolves over time and whether that movement is meaningfully reducing what remains.

-Understanding repayment speed starts with recognizing that progress is measured by how the balance changes across cycles, not just by how much is being paid.
+Understanding repayment speed starts with how the balance changes across billing cycles, because the payment amount alone does not show how much reaches principal.

 Why small changes often don’t shift the timeline